ibm-cloud-docs/cis/cis-cli-plugin.md

     - The fields are expected to be case-sensitive.

 `--filter`
 :    Filters to drill down into specific events.
-Filters consist of three parts: key, operator and value.
+Filters consist of three parts: key, operator, and value.
 For information about supported operators, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--sample`
 :    The sample rate of the records set by the client: `sample`: 1 is 100% of records.